-- The Medicare program faces serious financing challenges: - Income to the HI trust fund is not adequate to fund HI benefits; - Increases in SMI costs increase pressure on beneficiary household budgets and the federal budget; and - Increases in total Medicare spending threaten the program's sustainability. - Changes are needed to improve Medicare's long-term solvency and sustainability.
+- The COVID-19 pandemic has affected Medicare revenues and expenditures in the short term, but net trust fund projections are comparable to those in last year's report, especially in the long term. - The Medicare program faces serious financing challenges: - · Income to the Hospital Insurance (HI) trust fund is not adequate to fund HI benefits; - · Increases in costs to the Supplementary Medical Insurance (SMI) Trust Fund increase pressure on beneficiary household budgets and the federal budget; and - · Increases in total Medicare spending threaten the program's sustainability. - Changes are needed to improve Medicare's long-term solvency and sustainability.
 Delaying corrective measures would increase the burden that might be imposed on beneficiaries and taxpayers.
 Any changes aiming to improve Medicare's financial condition should be considered in light of how they would impact the program's ability to meet the health care needs of beneficiaries.